Winter SUP paddling tips from SUP My Race

 • 2 pairs of gloves.
 Palm Talons for paddling, VANAV360 softshell gloves for lunch and the paddle back.

-• USWE Zulo waist pack for hydration and to make me more visable to others on the water.
-I always use an electrolite solution in winter.
+• USWE Zulo waist pack for hydration and to make me more visible to others on the water.
+I always use an electrolyte solution in winter.

-• Palm Quick SUP belt with Restube Lifeguard inflatable floation.
-The Quick SUP leash is fantastic in all conditions but one unexpected benefit I have found is on freshwater, the quick release leash attachment is near your waist and unlikely to get wet, a typical leash is much lower and can freeze with water splashes, getting a frozen velcro closure undone quickly can be a challenge.
+• Palm Quick SUP belt with Restube Lifeguard inflatable flotation.
+The Quick SUP leash is fantastic in all conditions, but one unexpected benefit I have found is that on freshwater, the quick-release leash attachment is near your waist and unlikely to get wet; a typical leash is much lower and can freeze with water splashes.
+Getting a frozen velcro closure undone quickly can be a challenge.

 • Spare clothing.
 One yellow windproof layer and an insulated down jacket.
-The down jacket is stored in a drybag and for use on land, the windproof is accessable, just in case.
+The down jacket is stored in a drybag, and for use on land, the windproof is accessible, just in case.

 Ravioli, on an ice table

-If you read this blog reguarly you will know that I often stop after a Booth Training session to have lunch or for coffe and cake.
-In winter this continues but with soup or my current favourite, raviolli from a thermos.
-Taking a warm meal and drink is a highlight for winter paddling for me.
+If you read this blog regularly, you will know that I often stop after a Booth Training session to have lunch or for coffee and cake.
+In winter, this continues, but with soup or my current favourite, ravioli from a thermos.
+Taking a warm meal and drink is a highlight of winter paddling for me.

 VANAV360 robe, thermoses